ironashram/kub1k/README.md

-# Kub1k Terraform Project
+# Kub1k
+The name comes from a silly portmanteau between kube and m1k (my nickname)

-This repository contains the Terraform code for deploying and managing the infrastructure of the Kub1k project.
+This repository contains the Terraform code for deploying and managing a homelab k8s infrastructure.

 ## Overview